 - 4. The budget process is a key element of the Council's strategic planning process and, as part of the service and financial planning approach adopted by the Council, is a means of ensuring that resources are best placed to enable the Council to meet its objectives as set out in the Strategic Plan. - 5.
-This report follows on from budget reports considered by Policy and Resources Committee in December and February which explained the main issues in the current budget round and also follows the publication of the Final Government Finance Settlement for 2019/20 - 6.
-This report outlines the development of the budget and proposes a budget strategy for 2019/20 to enable the Council to formally approve and adopt a balanced budget and associated level of Council Tax for next year. - 7.
+This report follows on from the first budget report, and verbal update on the Provisional Local Government Finance Settlement for 2019/20, considered by the Policy and Resources Committee on 18th December 2018.
+The report and update explained the main issues in the current budget round, since then the Government has published details of the Final Local Government Finance Settlement for 2019/20. - 6.
+This report includes the impact of the settlement and further development of the budget to propose a budget strategy for 2019/20 enabling the Policy and Resources Committee to make a recommendation to Council on both the budget and Council Tax for the forthcoming financial year. - 7.
 In view of the continuing and significant reduction in funding, the report also highlights the ongoing requirement to maintain the Council's Medium Term Financial Strategy under review, with a focus on the identification and implementation of savings options, so that the Council's net revenue expenditure can be reduced to a level that is sustainable with the projected resources available to the Council. - 8.
-Previous budget reports have set out the level of uncertainty associated with any forward projections from 2020/21 in view of the Government's forthcoming Fair Funding Review and the move towards 75% local retention of Business Rates.
+Previous budget reports have set out the level of uncertainty associated with any forward projections from 2020/21 in view of the Government's forthcoming Fair Funding Review and the move towards 75% local retention of business rates.
 This report amplifies that message particularly as 2019/20 is the last year of the 4 year settlement and from 2020/21 there is no information available to accurately forecast the Council's level of funding and therefore budget position going forward.
 More on these matters is included further in this report.